 The 6 San Francisco Museum Exhibitions You Can't Miss in 2019

 San Francisco has a prized collection of must-see museums, exihibitions and arts & culture events.
-Each is worth a visit (and sometimes, it's free); but to make planning your cultural experience a little easier, we've singled out the five can't-miss exhibitions that will be on display in San Francisco in 2019—and if you're planning further ahead, some of 2020's top exhibitions, as well.
+Each is worth a visit (and sometimes, it's free); but to make planning your cultural experience a little easier, we've singled out the six can't-miss exhibitions that will be on display in San Francisco in 2019—and if you're planning further ahead, some of 2020's top exhibitions, as well.

 "Mickey Mouse: From Walt to the World" at The Walt Disney Family Museum